-Suitable for anyone who is reasonably fit and healthy, enjoys the occasional weekend walk and can walk for 2-5 hours on any given day.
-Some holidays involve shorter, steeper sections; others will include gentler, but longer ascents/descents.
-Trails are seldom totally flat so you should be prepared for altitude changes of up to 400m on some days.
-A head for heights is not necessary.
+Suitable for anyone who is reasonably fit and healthy, enjoys the occasional weekend walk and can walk around 10km on any given day.
+Trails are seldom totally flat so you should be prepared for contouring, which can involve short, steeper sections; others will include gentler, but longer ascents/descents.
+There can be an altitude change of up to 400m on some days, but a head for heights is not necessary.

-Suitable for anyone looking to walk 4-6 hours and confident with daily ascents/descents of up to 700m.
-You don't need specific hiking experience, however, good health and reasonable fitness are important.
-There may be some sections on uneven terrain where scrambling is required.
-On certain holidays, you do need a head for heights - in such cases; this is specified on the individual holiday page.
+These are for anyone looking for walks of around 8-15km and are confident with daily ascents/descents of up to 700m.
+You don't need specific walking experience; however, good health and reasonable fitness are important.
+There may be some sections on uneven terrain where scrambling could be required.
+On certain holidays, you will need a head for heights; however, this is specified on the holiday pages where applicable.

 Fitness is important as you can expect to be walking for 10-15km per day, including up to 1,000m ascents/descents and with fewer rest days.
 Where applicable, experience of walking in mountains is preferable, and you should have a reasonable head for heights.
 There is likely to be some scrambling required, although don't worry it won't be rock climbing.
 Not suitable for under-12s.